Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Introduction

-This relation allows, in particular, to express the absorption probability of $X$ at $0$ in terms of the stationary distribution of $R$.
-In the presence of mutations, two variants of the ASG permit to dynamically resolve mutation events and encode relevant information of the model: \textit{the killed ASG} and \textit{the pruned lookdown ASG}.
-Both processes coincide with the ASG in the absence of mutations.
-The killed ASG is reminiscent to the coalescent with killing \citep[Chap.
-1.3.1]{D08} and it was introduced in \citep{BW18} for the Wright--Fisher diffusion with selection and mutation.
-The killed ASG helps to determine weather or not all the individuals in the initial sample are unfit.
-Moreover, its line-counting process extends the moment duality \eqref{mdintro} to this setting, see \cite[Prop.
-1]{BW18} (see also \cite[Prop.
-2.2]{CM19} for an extension to $\Lambda$-Wright--Fisher processes with mutation and selection).
-This duality leads to a characterization of the moments of the stationary distribution of $X$.
-The pruned lookdown-ASG in turn was introduced in \citep{LKBW15} for the Wright--Fisher diffusion with selection and mutation (see also \citep{BLW16, FC17} for extensions), and it helps to determine the type-distribution of the common ancestor of the population.
+This relation yields an expression for the absorption probability of $X$ at $0$ in terms of the stationary distribution of $R$. {For $\theta>0$}, two variants of the ASG dynamically resolve mutation events and encode relevant information of the model: \textit{the killed ASG} and \textit{the pruned lookdown ASG}.
+The killed ASG was introduced in \citep{BW18} to determine if a sample consists only of unfit individuals.
+Its line-counting process extends Eq. \eqref{mdintro} to the case $\theta>0$ \cite[Prop.
+1]{BW18} (see \cite[Prop.
+2.2]{CM19} for a generalization).
+This allows to characterize the stationary distribution of $X$.
+The pruned lookdown ASG in turn was introduced in \citep{LKBW15} (see \citep{BLW16, FC17} for extensions) as a tool to determine the \emph{ancestral type distribution}, i.e. the type distribution of the individuals that have been successful in the long run.